-'Good Quality' by Professor Ayo Wahlberg is a fascinating description of sperm donation in China, based on his fieldwork conducted between 2007-14.
-Anyone familiar with donor programmes will recognise the challenges of sperm donor recruitment, retention and quality assurance described, although Professor Wahlberg argues that this, set within China's cultural, juridical, economic and social landscape, has resulted in a unique style of sperm banking.
+'Good Quality' by Dr Ayo Wahlberg is a fascinating description of sperm donation in China, based on his fieldwork conducted between 2007-14.
+Anyone familiar with donor programmes will recognise the challenges of sperm donor recruitment, retention and quality assurance described, although Dr Wahlberg argues that this, set within China's cultural, juridical, economic and social landscape, has resulted in a unique style of sperm banking.

 Indeed, while fertility treatment would generally be considered a treatment for those experiencing subfertility, support for its development and legalisation in China appears to be primarily based on the concept of fertility treatment as a means to improve population quality, including avoiding transmission of genetic diseases.